What would the world be, once bereft

 Many Britons no longer have any daily connection with its woods.
 Mostly we go about our lives sealed from the wild.
 At the same time, these landscapes touch upon themes such as conservation, ownership, history, magic and myth, climate change, childhood fears and our current obsession with what is ‘native’ or ‘alien’.
 They also say something about Britishness (or Englishness) and belonging.

-In this ongoing series of photographs, Roberts searches for ancient wooded sites that depict a primordial, Edenic state.
-It also consists of a typology of dens, photographed at various ancient woodlands.
+In this series of photographs Roberts searches for ancient wooded sites that depict a primordial, Edenic state.